wbprime/site/content/posts/2015-05-16-Hello-World.md

 updated: 2015-05-16 15:30:23
 categories: ["Life "]
 tags: ["Hexo"]
 description: "On May 13 2015, I started my new blog.
 As a brand new trip, I bought my domain and host a page on Github.
-This is a "Hello world" post inited by Hexo project."
+This is a `Hello world` post inited by Hexo project."
 ---

 Welcome to [Hexo](http://hexo.io/)!
 This is your very first post.
 Check [documentation](http://hexo.io/docs/) for more info.
 If you get any problems when using Hexo, you can find the answer in [troubleshooting](http://hexo.io/docs/troubleshooting.html) or you can ask me on [GitHub](https://github.com/hexojs/hexo/issues).